Breyten Breytenbach: Activism and imprisonment

-His committed political dissent against the ruling National Party and its white supremacist policy of apartheid compelled him to leave South Africa for Paris, France, in the early 1960s, where he married a French woman of Vietnamese ancestry, Yolande, due to which he was not allowed to return.
+He left South Africa and lived in Europe and London for some time.
+In Paris, France, he married a French woman of Vietnamese ancestry, Yolande, as a result of which he was not allowed to return.
 The then applicable Prohibition of Mixed Marriages Act of 1949 and Immorality Act (1950) made it a criminal offence for a person to have any sexual relations with a person of a different race.
-He is the father of the French journalist Daphnee Breytenbach.
+However, in 1973, a special visa was granted to the couple to allow them to travel to South Africa for a writers' congress at the University of Cape Town.